 Margaret Walker Alexander

-(Casey, Davis, McWillie, Power, Bailey, Northwest, Jim Hill, and Murrah)
+(Casey, Barack Obama, McWillie, Power, Bailey, Northwest, Forest Hill, Jim Hill, and Murrah)

 The Itsy Bitsy Spider

 Where the Wild Things Are

 The Lion Who Stole My Arm

 Fish in a Tree